 Coverage is a key point if the product launch is to be even remotely successful.
 Getting people talking about your product is what’ll help a successful product launch.
 What helps a product just as much as a stack of money is people talking about it.
 If you have an audience behind your product, you have someone to sell to.

 Take Apple as an example.
-They have a target audience, and they know what their audience like.
+They have a target audience and they know what their audience like.
 Before their product launches, they already have people talking.
-Granted, Apple have millions of dollars behind their marketing, but the people still talk.
+Granted, Apple have millions of dollars behind their marketing, but people still talk.

-Apple have developed a reputation, and their core audience understands this and are generally loyal to the brand, no matter the product.
+Apple have developed a reputation.
+Their core audience understands this and are generally loyal to the brand, no matter the product.
 These people will talk about the products and heads will turn.

 For example, don’t just talk how effective your cheese grater is at grating cheese.
 Talk about how much cheese the audience can grate in a short space of time.
-Talk about how many sandwiches they can make, how many parties can be catered!
+Talk about how many sandwiches they can make and how many parties can be catered!

-Take the infamous Gizmodo iPhone 4 leak saga.
+Take the infamous iPhone 4 leak saga.
 In 2010, gadget blog Gizmodo managed to get their hands on a prototype version of the iPhone 4, causing quite the uproar between the site and Apple.
-The secret was leaked, and Gizmodo got one of the tech world’s biggest stories of the year, but not without a price.
-It seems Apple got the best from this exchange.
+The secret was leaked, and Gizmodo got one of the tech world’s biggest stories of the year.

-Whilst the iPhone made 1.7 million sales in the first three days, the suspense was lifted because of the leak.
+While the iPhone 4 made 1.7 million sales in the first three days, the suspense was lifted because of the leak.

 These are just a tiny handful of points that need to be considered when looking at a product launch.
 The Outlook Creative Group are in the business of live events, animation, video and marketing products to name a few.